Zaitun Driwaru

-Background and education
+Early life and education

 Driwaru was born on 10 December 1977.
 She attended Arua Hill Primary School, in the city of Arua, the largest urban centre in the West Nile sub-region.
 She graduated from there in 1991 and enrolled at Mvara Secondary School also in Arua.
 She obtained both her Uganda Certificate of Education (O-Level) and her Uganda Advanced Certificate of Education (A-Level) from Mvara, in 1995 and 1999, respectively.

 She was admitted to Muni National Teachers College, where she was awarded a Diploma in Secondary Education, in 2002.
 In 2005, she graduated from the Islamic University in Uganda, with a degree of Bachelor of Public Administration.